Adaptive Prediction-Powered AutoEval with Reliability and Efficiency Guarantees: Additional Experimental Results

 \section{Additional Experimental Results}

 While UP betting provably achieves sublinear regret bound (A1 in Theorem~\ref{thm:r_eval}), WSR betting shows excellent empirical result with significantly lower computational overhead.
 Furthermore, existing works on \texttt{R-Eval} \citep{waudby2024estimating, bates2021distribution} and \texttt{R-AutoEval} \citep{einbinder2024semi} adopted WSR as their betting strategy.
 Accordingly, here we investigate the impact of the choice of betting strategy between WSR and UP (see Sec.~\ref{app:UP} for the summary of WSR and UP).
 Note that we have used WSR for Fig.~\ref{fig:overall} to maintain consistency with prior art, while for all the other figures, we have used UP, which satisfies assumption A1 in Theorem~\ref{thm:r_eval}.
 In this section, we provide all the missing figures with the alternative betting strategy choice.
 After showing all the counterparts of the figures in the main text, we provide additional experiments on LLM quantization for CoQA data set \citep{reddy2019coqa} and on constructing two-sided confidence interval for the setting studied in Examples~\ref{example} and \ref{example_2}.
+Lastly, we provide an extended version of Table~\ref{tab:main} for LLM reasoning task by accounting a wider range of autoevaluators.
+We conclude this section by investigating the impact of \texttt{R-AutoEval+}'s hyperparameters such as $S$, $\{w_{s,0}\}_{s=1}^S$, and $\{\rho_{s}\}_{s=1}^S$, as well as of the ordering of data, on the amount of reasoning tokens that can be saved while ensuring the target 3\% accuracy gain.